 Today, we have volumes of science to suggest that stressful environments, highly processed foods, and imbalanced diets can severely compromise a healthy microbiome, setting the stage for candida overgrowth.12

 How Does Candida Take Over?

-In Ayurveda it is believed that, once yeast enters the bloodstream, the step-by-step generation and regeneration process of the seven tissues of the body can be interrupted or damaged.
+The next stage of the candida growth process is a result of intestinal absorption of ama into the liver and blood.
+In Ayurveda, it is believed that once yeast (candida) enters the bloodstream, the step-by-step generation and regeneration process of the seven tissues of the body becomes interrupted or imbalanced.

-The dhatus are formed in a carefully designed succession, and if any one of the dhatus are improperly formed then the production of sukra will be inhibited.
-Sukra, the final culmination of the digestive process and of dhatu development, provides the body with immunity, procreation, vitality, luster, long life, and health.
-It is this gross lack of vitality and immunity that colors the symptoms of candida proliferation.
+The dhatus are formed in a carefully designed succession.
+If any one of the dhatus is improperly formed, production of shukra will be inhibited.
+Properly developed shukra transforms into “ojas” the final culmination of the digestive process and of dhatu development, provides the body with procreation, vitality, luster, long life, and health.
+It is this overall lack of vitality that colors the symptoms of candida proliferation.

 Reigning it Back In

-Below, I’ll walk you through how to tell which form may match your presentation, and how to support each accordingly.
+Below, I’ll walk you through how to tell which form you may be suffering from, and how to support each accordingly.
 After that, I’ll give you some general lifestyle suggestions that any presentation of candida overgrowth will benefit from.